Do you know that ancient Egyptians used basil to embalm the mummies? This helped people preserve the dead bodies from decaying for many years.

 If you don’t know, it stimulates neurotransmitters and neutralizes cortisol for better sleep and mental condition.

-Research published in National Center for Biotechnology Information shows that basil extracts contain antianxiety and antidepressant content and play a vital role in reducing mixed anxiety and depressive syndrome.
+Research published by National Center for Biotechnology Information shows that Basil extracts contain antianxiety and antidepressant content and play a vital role in reducing mixed anxiety and depressive syndrome.

 With its anti-anxiety effects, it also helps enhance the endocrine system and alleviates physical stress.